sodadata/docs/soda/quick-start-dev.md

         # Checks that column contains no NULL values
           - missing_count(column1) = 0:
               name: No NULL values
-        # Checks for columns removed or added, index or type changed
+        # Checks for columns removed or added, or change to index or type
           - schema:
               warn:
                 when schema changes: any